teambit/community-guides-status/README.md

 # Community Guides Status
-This repository is used to continuously test and validate guides presented in Bit's community app, as well as other platforms
+This repository shows the "health" status of Bit community guides and quickstarts

 | Guide         | Status |
 |--------------|--------|